Ulysses S. Grant

-As president, Grant stabilized the post-war national economy, supported congressional Reconstruction and the Fifteenth Amendment, and prosecuted the Ku Klux Klan.
-Under Grant, the Union was completely restored.
-An effective civil rights executive, Grant signed a bill to create the United States Department of Justice and worked with Radical Republicans to protect African Americans during Reconstruction.
-In 1871, he created the first Civil Service Commission, advancing the civil service more than any prior president.
+As president, Grant stabilized the post-war economy, supported Reconstruction and the Fifteenth Amendment, and prosecuted the Ku Klux Klan.
+An effective civil rights executive, Grant signed a bill to create the United States Department of Justice and worked with Radical Republicans to protect African Americans.
+In 1871, he created the first Civil Service Commission.
 Grant was re-elected in the 1872 presidential election, but was inundated by executive scandals during his second term.
 His response to the Panic of 1873 was ineffective in halting the Long Depression, which contributed to the Democrats winning the House majority in 1874.
 Grant's Native American policy was to assimilate Indians into Anglo-American culture.
-In Grant's foreign policy, the Alabama Claims against Britain were peacefully resolved, but the Senate rejected Grant's proposal to annex Santo Domingo.
-In the disputed 1876 presidential election, Grant facilitated the approval by Congress of a peaceful compromise.
+In his foreign policy, the Alabama Claims against Britain were peacefully resolved, but the Senate rejected his proposal to annex Santo Domingo.
+During the disputed 1876 presidential election, he facilitated the approval by Congress of a compromise.

 Leaving office in 1877, Grant undertook a world tour, becoming the first president to circumnavigate the world.
-In 1880, he was unsuccessful in obtaining the Republican nomination for a non-consecutive third term.
-In 1885, impoverished and dying of throat cancer, Grant wrote his memoirs, covering his life through the Civil War, which were posthumously published and became a major critical and financial success.
-At his death, Grant was the most popular American and was memorialized as a symbol of national unity.
+In 1880, he was unsuccessful in obtaining the Republican nomination for a third term.
+In 1885, dying of throat cancer, Grant wrote his memoirs, which were posthumously published and became a major critical and financial success.
+At his death, he was the most popular American and was memorialized as a symbol of national unity.
 Due to the pseudohistorical and negationist mythology of the Lost Cause of the Confederacy spread by Confederate sympathizers around the turn of the 20th century, historical assessments and rankings of Grant's presidency suffered considerably before they began recovering in the 21st century.
-Grant's critics take a negative view of his economic mismanagement and the corruption within his administration, while his admirers emphasize his policy towards Native Americans, vigorous enforcement of civil and voting rights for African Americans, and securing North and South as a single nation within the Union.
-21st century scholarship has praised Grant's appointments of Cabinet reformers.